elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

             // Use StreamDeckDialAreaLayout for rendering separate parts of the display StreamDeckDialAreaLayout { context in
                 // Define content for each dial
+                // StreamDeckDialAreaLayout provides a context for each available dial,
-                // StreamDeckDialView provides callbacks for the dial actions, and the view content
+                // and StreamDeckDialView provides callbacks for the dial actions
                 // Example:
                 StreamDeckDialView { rotations in
                     print("dial rotated \(rotations)")